 - Certificate of Title

 - The Secretary of State must issue a certificate of title that contains the lienholder’s name, fax numbers, or electronic addresses

 - The expiration date of two calendar years of the lien shall be included in the certificate of title

 - The Secretary of State will process the application for a certificate of title if the lienholder does not respond to a letter that will verify a lien within 7 days

 - An out-of-state resident may be issued a certificate of title if the said resident has purchased the vehicle or manufactured home from a licensed Illinois dealer that has already ceased operation

 - Special license plates – any person may reclassify without a replacement fee for the 2019 registration period

-How will the surety bond increase affect you as a motor vehicle dealer
+How will the surety bond increase affect you as a motor vehicle dealer?

-There will be a slight increase to your bond premium as well.
+There will be a slight increase in your bond premium as well.
 The percentage of the bond amount that you will need to pay will be based on several factors such as your credit score, your financial information, your business history, and other pertinent statements.